Toy Safety Tips for Holiday Shoppers This Season

 Top 10 Unsafe Children’s Toys of 2020

 World Against Toys Causing Harm (W.A.T.C.H.) reports that a child is sent to the emergency room every 3 minutes for injuries related to a dangerous or defective toy.
 Following the holiday season, be sure you are inspecting and monitoring your children’s gifts to safeguard them from any potential hazards.
-If your child is harmed by a hazardous or defective toy, contact a licensed Indiana personal injury attorney who specializes in child injury claims to learn your rights to pursuing legal action against the negligent manufacturer or other potentially at-fault party.
+If your child is harmed by a hazardous or defective toy, contact a licensed Indiana personal injury attorney who concentrates on child injury claims to learn your rights to pursuing legal action against the negligent manufacturer or other potentially at-fault party.

 Here are the top ten “worst” toys of 2020 holiday season as suggested by the accredited consumer group World Against Toys Causing Harm (W.A.T.C.H.), and why: